 If a parenting plan is incorporated in a court order, failure to follow the plan can result in a finding of contempt with sanctions including fines, loss of future time with the child and even jail.
 When one parent begins to flagrantly violate the plan, the other parent should keep a journal documenting the dates and circumstances of the violations.
 This information will be vital should court intervention become necessary.

 Marriages may not last.
 However, being a parent to your child is enduring.
 A parenting plan is simply a bunch of words written on paper.
 Successful co-parenting results from actions which often go far beyond the words.
 The positive and cooperative interaction of divorced parents demonstrates to a child not only the ability to make the best of a difficult situation but also that the child is loved and supported equally by both parents.
-If you have any questions concerning a parenting plan and divorce, contact the Law Offices of Peter Van Aulen at 201-845-7400 for a consultation.
+If you have any questions concerning a parenting plan and divorce, contact the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation.